-A trained veterinarian acupuncturist inserts fine, sterilised needles in areas of your dog’s body that are tight, sore or painful.
-Placing the needles at points where the blood vessels and nerve bundles intersect is believed to have a positive effect on nerve function, stimulate the release of hormones, and improve the circulation – all of which can help pain management and healing in your dog.
+The acupuncturist will insert fine, sterilised needles into the relevant areas of your dog’s body - usually where blood vessels and nerve bundles intersect.
+This is believed to benefit nerve function, stimulate the release of hormones and improve the circulation – all of which can help aid pain management and healing.

-Acupuncture needles can stay in the body for between five and 20 minutes, and the treatment is both safe and painless.
-Some animals feel a gentle tingling during the treatment, while others don’t feel anything at all, and may even find acupuncture relaxing.
+Acupuncture needles can stay in the body for 5-20 minutes, and the treatment is both safe and painless.
+Some animals feel a gentle tingle; others don’t feel anything at all - they may even find acupuncture relaxing!